Team management

 • Identifying: Through several exploratory conversations with my direct reports and adjacent designers, I identified what was working well in terms of responsibilities and what the challenges were.

-• Team overview document: I collaborated closely with the team’s other UX leaders to define and document the team structure, including how each team function contributes to success.
+• Team structure document: I defined and documented the team structure, including how each team function is positioned to drive impact.

-• RACI model: I led the creation of a RACI model, in collaboration with the UX leaders.
+• RACI model: I led the creation of a RACI model with the UX leaders.
 The RACI model is a granular resource that puts our team overview document into context, defining specific tasks and the level of involvement each role has in those tasks.

 Alignment: I extended this effort to other UX groups within the UX Design department, enabling several managers to create RACI models for their respective teams.